Ghazi Stadium: Events

 The first international football event held in Ghazi Stadium was between Afghanistan and Iran on January 1, 1941.
 The game was a draw with neither team scoring.
 In 1963, American musician Duke Ellington held a concert here as part of his tour sponsored by the US State Department.

-In the year 2000 the stadium was once used by the Taliban government as a venue for public execution of a convicted murderer.
+During the First Islamic Emirate of Afghanistan the stadium was used by the Taliban government as a venue for public executions.